downunderShu/gsyzbj/content/studies/2025-10-10-The-Modular-Gene-of-the-Canglang-Pavilion.md

 <div class="extended-reading" style="margin: 3rem 0; padding: 1.5rem; background: var(--content2); border-left: 4px solid #959ea9; border-radius: 4px; font-size: 0.9rem;">
     <p style="margin: 0 0 0.5rem 0; font-weight: 600; color: var(--primary);">Further Reading</p>
     <p style="font-style: italic; margin: 0; color: var(--secondary);">
         This essay offers but a glimpse into the Canglang Pavilion.
-For a deeper visual exploration of its architectural details and spatial sequences, I invite you to the dedicated photographic curation: <a href="/the-architectural-anatomy-of-canglang-pavilion" style="color: #959ea9; font-weight: 500;">"The Architectural Anatomy of the Canglang Pavilion: A Visual Narrative of a Song Dynasty Garden"</a> (Coming Soon).
+For a deeper visual exploration of its architectural details and spatial sequences, I invite you to the dedicated photographic curation: <a href="/gallery/2025-10-18-Decoding-Canglang-Pavilion/" style="color: #959ea9; font-weight: 500;">"The Canglang Pavilion: Mechanism and Poetry in Song Dynasty Space-Making"</a>.
 There, the image will be the sole narrative voice.
     </p>
 </div>